tomas-fryza/vhdl-course/labs/04-adder/README.md

 ## Challenges

-1. Extend the functionality of 4-bit adder to perform combined adder and subtractor circuit.
+1. Extend the functionality of 4-bit adder and design a combined adder and subtractor circuit.

 2. Use two 4-bit adders and create an 8-bit adder circuit.